Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``--env-name "STRING"``
-       - What you want the environment to be called in the CLI.
+       - The name of the environment you want to remove.
      * - ``--help``
        - A list of available sub-commands and options.
 Several commands and options have a description explaining what they do.